mehdibnc/TSP2opt/README.md

 `pip install tsp_2opt`

+For now, the library is working only on MacOS X platforms.

 ## Use

 The current version relies on the availability of a distance matrix, i.e. matrix giving pair-wise distance between cities in the TSP instance.